 New and evolving technologies are re-coding how property managers work.
 Yet while there are certainly benefits to bringing digital systems, mobile innovations, and “smarter” tools into an operation, ensuring a smooth adoption among staff and tenants can be a challenge.
 For this edition of Ask the Expert, we met with Elik Jaeger, CEO of SuiteSpot Technology, to discuss strategies for pushing through tech integration barriers.

-In general, how do you see technology changing the property management space?
+How do you see technology changing the property management space?

 The property management industry has become very sophisticated, with players managing large and complex portfolios.
 It's in this new environment where data-driven tools and mobile technologies can transform many aspects of the job, be it inspections, preventive maintenance, service repairs, and other critical functions.
 Technology can also be used to connect all stakeholders to ensure everyone knows what needs to be done and when it needs to be done.
 For that reason, more and more property managers are leveraging advanced technology solutions to reduce risk and increase the performance of their operations.